 Drug Arrest Attorney in Austin

 The line between possession and intent to distribute is a thin one in the eyes of the law.
 When you have been arrested for possession of drugs, it is essential to start mounting your case from the moment of arrest.
 When you’ve been picked up on a drug charge, you need an attorney with experience defending against drug charges.
-The attorneys at Orr and Olavson have that experience representing individuals in Travis and Williamson Counties.
+The attorneys at Stephen Orr & Viktor Olavson have that experience representing individuals in Travis and Williamson Counties.